-Airplane Boeing 767-300ER (76L) Four Class v1 United Airlines has 4 classes on board with total of 183 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 767-300ER (76L) Four Class v1 United Airlines with 4 classes and 183 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 One of the most comfortable seats I have ever had the pleasure of sitting in.
 Don't be fooled - this is a first class seat with business class service.
 If you want the full first class experience, fly a foreign carrier.
 Get these seats if you can while you can - they will be gone forever very soon.

 This seat allows for considerable legroom.
 I always buy the bulkhead seat for long international flights.
 It allows me the ease of getting up without disturbing my neighbor and it gives me the extra legroom I really need to be comfortable.

 Horrible aircraft, a real 1990s throwback.
 Puny screens, no video on demand, no power outlets, teeny tiny overhead bins that rain bags on peoples heads.
 Oh, but biz class has been thoroughly updated, so obviously United has shown who is important to them and who is not

 All window seats on this plane had a large metal box underneath them, greatly reducing legroom.
 Old plane, old entertainment system (with like, 5 channels to watch), no power or USB at all.